 - Barriers to market, such as changing technology, lack of investment or experienced personnel

-This should aim to provide a description of the products or services that you’re designing and developing.
+This should provide a description of the products or services that you’re designing and developing.
 The idea is to give information that would encourage investors to invest in them.
 Things to include are:

 - Description of the product’s design and development